-A lifeboat must carry all the equipments described under SOLAS and LSA codes, which are passed for the survival at sea.
-This includes rations, fresh water, first aid, compass, distress signalling equipments like rocket etc. A ship must carry one rescue boat for the rescuing purpose, along with other lifeboats.
-One of the lifeboats can be designated as a rescue boat, if more than two or more lifeboats are present onboard a ship.
+A lifeboat must carry all the types of equipment described under SOLAS and LSA codes, which are passed for the survival at sea.
+This includes rations, freshwater, first aid, compass, distress signalling equipment like rocket etc. A ship must carry one rescue boat for the rescuing purpose, along with other lifeboats.
+One of the lifeboats can be designated as a rescue boat if more than two or more lifeboats are present onboard a ship.

 There are three types of lifeboats used on merchant vessels:

-As the name suggests, the open lifeboat has no roof and is normally propelled by manual power by using hand propelled ores.
+As the name suggests, the open lifeboat has no roof and is normally propelled by manual power by using hand-propelled ores.
 Compression ignition engine may also be provided for the propulsion purpose.
-However, open lifeboats are becoming obsolete now because of stringent safety norms, but one may find them on older ship.
+However, open lifeboats are becoming obsolete now because of stringent safety norms, but one may find them on an older ship.

 The open lifeboat doesn’t help much in rain or bad weather and the possibility of water ingress in the highest.

 Closed lifeboats are the most popular lifeboats that are used on ships, for they are enclosed which saves the crew from seawater, strong wind and rough weather.
 Moreover, the watertight integrity is higher in this type of lifeboat and it can also get upright on its own if toppled over by waves.